 Meditation can boost your energy.
 Begins with small sessions.
 Start your practice five to ten minutes in the morning and before you sleep at night.
 Just sit quietly in a silent environment and take slow and deep breaths.
 Focus your breathing for 5 to 10 minutes daily and slowly increase your time of meditation.

-Research shows that meditation induces better focus and concentration, improved self-awareness and self-esteem.
+Research shows that meditation induces better focus and concentration, and improved self-awareness and self-esteem.
 It also relaxes your body and mind.

 7. Lighting your home